Skip to main content

 Repeated runs

-We can also choose to reset the engine for repeated runs with different strategy and component configurations.
-Calling the .reset(...) method will retain all loaded data and components, but reset all other stateful values as if we had a fresh BacktestEngine (this avoids having to load the same data again).
+You can reset the engine for repeated runs with different strategy and component configurations.
+Call the .reset(...) method to retain all loaded data and components while resetting other stateful values, as if you had a fresh BacktestEngine.
+This avoids loading the same data again.

 # For repeated backtest runs make sure to reset the engine